n7get/noderig/INSTALL-RPi.md

      npm i vue bootstrap-vue @popperjs/core ajv lodash

-Don’t worry about the warning for jquery, it doesn’t get used by NodeRig.
+Don't worry about the warning for jquery, it doesn't get used by NodeRig.

 Next run node-red again and open a browser with [http://localhost:1880](http://localhost:1880).
-Click on the hamburger menu at the top right and click on ‘Manage palette’.
+Click on the hamburger menu at the top right and click on 'Manage palette'.
 Click on install and install the following Node-RED packages:

      node-red-node-serialport
      node-red-contrib-uibuilder